gitforknitters/gitforknitters/README.md

 The changes you were working on are now included in your `stash`.
 You may apply them to the branch you are currently on, and they are available to *any* branch in your repository.
 So if you realise you had been working in the wrong branch, this is also a great way to move your changes to the correct branch.

-Once you've stashed your un-commited changes, the working directory is clean and you may change branches to work on a different set of tasks.
+Once you've stashed your uncommitted changes, the working directory is clean and you may change branches to work on a different set of tasks.

 When you are ready to re-apply your changes, you may "shop the stash" to locate the relevant stash.
 First, take a quick inventory of all the available stashes: